peterramsing/lost/README.md

 ##### `align()`
 Align nested elements.

-- `location: middle-center` - The position the nested element takes relative to the containing element.
+- `$location: middle-center` - The position the nested element takes relative to the containing element.
   - reset
   - top-left
   - top-center or top